 After Steven retired, he wanted to support his local community, so he became a parish councillor and joined his local Citizen’s Advice as a trustee.
 Steven lives close to Bidwell Brook School and heard there was a need for governors so decided to apply and has been a Governor since 2020.

-Steve Cleverly – Chair of CBT Committee – Steve has been a Governor at the Federation for over 7 years, holding the post of Chair of Governors for much of that time.
+Steve Cleverly – Chair of CBT Committee & Safeguarding Governor – Steve has been a Governor at the Federation for over 7 years, holding the post of Chair of Governors for much of that time.
 Steve is Chair of the CBT (Core Business Team) Committee, who oversee issues such as Finance, Premises, and HR.
+He is also the Attendance Link Governor.
 Steve brings extensive experience to the Governing Body through his background in Teaching at secondary level, as a Senior Officer within Local Authorities, and 14 years as a Regional Officer at the NAHT.

 Laura Boyce – Parent Governor – Laura’s daughter attends Bidwell Brook school and she volunteered for the vacancy when it was advertised in the newsletter.
 Laura applied to be a Governor as she felt would really like to give something back to the Federation and help in any small way she could.
 Laura has a little background knowledge in education which has helped her to understand the possibilities and challenges of school life.
 Laura has been a Governor since 2021.

 Nicky Reynolds – Co-opted Governor (T&L) – Nicky is Deputy Director at Future Hearing Service for HM Courts & Tribunals Service, previously having worked at the MoD and UK Space Agency.
 Nicky is a member of our T&L Committee and is Careers Link Governor.